OrlanC/pocean_metagenome/README.md

 This step will take several hours.
 It is recommended that you leave it overnight.

-Unfortunately, MAZORKA is not able to extract the downloaded files to obtain the `.fastq.gz` files.
+Unfortunately, Mazorka is not able to extract the downloaded files to obtain the `.fastq.gz` files.
-So we need to * move the downloaded files to the local computer* and from the local computer to the server BETTERLAB.
+So we need to **move the downloaded files to the local computer** and from the local computer to the server Betterlab.
 For this, run:

 :computer: :hourglass:
 ~~~